diegodantasf/hiringcoders-crud/README.md

 ![Users](/images/users.png)

-After adding a user/product by filling each input, you can remove each pressing the removing button that is in the table.
+After adding a user/product by filling each input, you can remove one entry by pressing the removing button that is in the table.

 All the data is stored using LocalStorage.